 Find Out What Your Audience Wants

 Fintech is complex.
-Content geared towards chief financial officers, bank chief technology officers, and e-commerce leaders will obviously differ from content meant for the average fintech consumer, which is why it is important that you conduct research on your target audience.
+Content geared towards chief financial officers, bank chief technology officers, and ecommerce leaders will obviously differ from content meant for the average fintech consumer.
+This is why it’s important you conduct research on your target audience.

 You can look into several factors, such as the following:

 - Their breadth of understanding about the topic

 - Their short- and long-term business goals

 - Their content preferences (do they value text, audio, or video content?)

 - Their go-to experts and research sources